 Kingfisher, noted for its spectacular dives into water, is a spectacle to watch even when they are not diving.
 It rarely appears on this campus, But comes occasionally, because there is pond with some fish.

-I have captured over 30 birds from our campus.
-I have spotted and captured many more birds from elsewhere, but when I see them right in our campus it brings so much of joy and excitement.
+I have captured these birds from my city.
+I have spotted and captured many more birds from elsewhere, but when I see them right in my city it brings so much of joy and excitement.
 Looking ahead to capture more of them.

 We love a bird for its colourful feathers.
 In the words of Marjorie Allen Seiffert, “A bird is three things: feathers, flight and song; and feathers are the least of these."